-Mindy was just one of several local businessowners who feared for the fate of their companies.
+Mindy was just one of several local business owners who feared for the fate of their companies.
 Ted Mitzlaff, who runs Goodwood Brewing Company, which has three locations across the state, found himself in a similar situation.

 The governor’s emergency orders constantly changed, and many small businesses were never entirely sure if they were in full compliance with the law.
-And arbitrary enforcement of these regulations became a problem, creating a looming threat of complete shutdown if a business was caught violating orders, regulations, mandates, and directives they didn’t even know existed.
+Arbitrary enforcement of these regulations became a problem, creating a looming threat of complete shutdown if a business was caught violating orders, regulations, mandates, and directives they didn’t even know existed.

 During times of economic uncertainty, local restaurants should not have been forced to operate in a constant state of panic, worried that they could be fined or shut down at a moment’s notice.